Protect Your Pet From Summer PestsMissy Henriksen

 the best way for pet owners to avoid a major headache.
 NPMA

-suggests owners discuss which preventative measures are best for
+- Discuss which preventative measures are best with your

-human and pet bedding, pet collars and their plush toys, and vacuum
+- Frequently wash human and pet bedding, pet collars and their

 One of the best known summer pests, mosquitoes breed in stagnant